-- Note 1: Starting/Restarting a secure connection causes new KEKs, DEKs GEKs and SME HMAC keys to be generated. - Note 2: AES SNMPv3 Privacy keys are established using Diffie-Hellman when an SNMPv3 remote management session is initiated and used to encrypt and decrypt all subsequent directives.
+- Note 1: Starting/Restarting a secure connection causes new SME KDK, GDKs, KEKs, DEKs, GEKs and SME HMAC keys to be generated. - Note 2: AES SNMPv3 Privacy keys are established using Diffie-Hellman when an SNMPv3 remote management session is initiated and used to encrypt and decrypt all subsequent directives.
 The DH modulus size is set to a minimum of Oakley group 14 (2048 bits) in SNMP. - Note 3: If the firmware upgrade image is being transferred via SFTP then AES SFTP (SSH) Privacy Keys are established using either DH or ECDH.
 If the firmware upgrade image is being transferred via FTPS then AES FTPS (TLS) Privacy Keys are established using ECDH. - Note 4: AES Remote CLI (SSH) Privacy Keys are established using DH or ECDH when a remote CLI session is established.
 The DH modulus size is set to Oakley group 14 (2048 bits) in SSH.
 The RSA key size is checked when a user loads a remote CLI SSH key.
-It is rejected if it is less than 2048 bits. - Note 5: AES KEKs are established using Approved (Vendor Affirmed) RSA-OAEP-256 key transport as per NIST SP-800-56B and described in Table 13. - Note 6: AES GEKs are established using ECDH key agreement. - Note 7: The Load Module Certificate service can access any RSA or ECDSA Public/Private keys that are associated with the certificate being loaded.
+It is rejected if it is less than 2048 bits. - Note 5: KDKs are established using Approved (Vendor Affirmed) RSA-OAEP-256 key transport as per NIST SP-800-56B Section 9 and described in Table 13. - Note 6: GDKs are established using ECDH key agreement. - Note 7: The Load Module Certificate service can access any RSA or ECDSA Public/Private keys that are associated with the certificate being loaded.
 The RSA key size in a certificate is checked when the certificate is loaded onto the module.
-If the key size is below 2048 bits the certificate will be rejected. - Note 8: All key material is sourced from the SP-800-90A DRBG and in accordance with IG Section 14.5 the entropy input string and seed are considered CSPs.
-Note that the implementation re/instantiates on each call to the DRBG, and the value V, constant C and reseed\counter are internal to the DRBG, and cleared on each use.
+If the key size is below 2048 bits the certificate will be rejected. - Note 8: All key material is sourced from the SP-800-90A DRBG and in accordance with IG Section 14.5 the entropy input string, seed and state variables V and C are considered CSPs. - Note 9: Changing a connection's CI Mode state to Bypass will result in all data transmitted on the connection being sent in plaintext.